Congenital Limb Differences: What to Know Before Your Child is Born

 Sometime parents are concerned that their child’s rapid growth means they won’t be able to wear their prosthesis for very long and replacements will get expensive.
 Children do need to be refit at regular intervals due to growth, but upper limb prosthetic specialists can often make modifications to the prosthesis to help it last for several years.
 For example, prosthetic sockets – the part of the prosthesis that connects to the body — can be made to expand as your child grows, often allowing them to wear the prosthesis for several years between fittings.

-We recommend that you consult with an upper limb prosthetic specialist and occupational therapist a few months after your baby is born.
+We recommend that you consult with an upper limb prosthetic specialist and clinical therapy specialist a few months after your baby is born.
 Having your child evaluated in person is an excellent opportunity to ask questions and learn about the prosthetic options that are most appropriate for their unique limb.

 At 8 years old, Amber is able to do anything other kids her age do.
 It’s great to just watch her running around playing chase with her friends, so full of life and loving what she’s doing, with no thought to the fact she has an upper limb difference. –Jennifer, mother of Amber